beratzorlu/Craftworks/README.md

 - Navigation Bar Responsivity
     - Fixed by removing <code>position:absolute</code> and adding <code>display:flex</code>.
 - Home Text Overflow
-    - Fixes by implementing media queries to add whitespace that accomodates for the text flowing downwards.
+    - Fixes by implementing media queries to add a whitespace that accommodates the text flowing downwards.

 ---

 ## Deployment

-This project was deployed by means of GitHub pages using the following procedure;
+This project was deployed utilizing GitHub pages using the following procedure;

 1. After creating a repository for the project, select the settings tab indicated by a :gear: icon.
 2. Navigate to the "Code and Automation" section on the left side of the page and click on the "Pages" link.